eternal-flame-AD/gbenchmark/README.md

 # gbenchmark

-A benchmark library for Rust.
+A benchmark library for Rust with inspiration from Go benchmarking.

 ## Concepts